Spyware may refer to any of the following:

 1. Spyware or snoopware is a term used to describe a software program that is intentionally installed on a computer by to monitor what other users of the same computer are doing.

-2. A term used to describe a software program that has been designed to secretly gather information about a user's activity.
-Spyware programs are often used to track users' habits to better target them with advertisements.
-Spyware is usually installed onto a user's machine without their knowledge when a link is followed (intentionally or unintentionally) which redirects the user to a malicious website.
+2. Spyware is a term used to describe a program designed to gather information about a user's activity secretly.
+Spyware programs are often used to track users' habits to target them with advertisements better.
+Spyware is usually installed on a user's machine without their knowledge when a link is followed (intentionally or unintentionally) which redirects the user to a malicious website.

 Protecting a computer from spyware